etwodev/SharlayanResearchArchive/_posts/2025-05-05-aetheric-flow.md

 title: "Lunar Influence on Aetheric Flow: Observations from Eastern La Noscea"
 ---

-> *Compiled by Tomoko Tchuke, Keeper of the Moon and Scholar of the Studium*

 ## Abstract
 Aetheric flows in Eastern La Noscea display minor but persistent oscillations during the lunar cycle’s waning phase.
 These fluctuations appear especially pronounced in regions once shaped by Allagan presence.